 Public Law and Human Rights

-Examples of recent work in this area include:
+Examples of recent public law and human rights work include:

 Members of chambers have appeared in a number of high-profile inquiries and inquests, acting as counsel to the inquiry and as counsel for interested parties.
-These have included: the Billy Wright Murder Inquiry; the de Menezes Inquest; the Potters Bar Inquest; the Porton Down (nerve agent experiments) Inquest; the Neale Inquiry.
+These have included: the Bloody Sunday Inquiry; the Billy Wright Murder Inquiry; the de Menezes Inquest; the Potters Bar Inquest; the Porton Down (nerve agent experiments) Inquest; and the Neale Inquiry.